 We create a purposeful life by engaging in these meaningful activities.
 Feelings of meaninglessness arise when the actions aren’t given attention; the repetitiveness conceals the purpose.
 We act without thought.
 The action may accomplish some goal; but the sense of accomplishment is obscured because of lack of engagement.
 We often walk through life in robot mode: get up; go to work; eat; watch television, and back to bed.

 No engagement, no meaning, no excitement.

-We can pack our lives with meaningful activities but when we disconnect from the meaning of those activities by haphazardly performing out of habit, our lives feel empty.
+We can pack our lives with meaningful activities but when we disconnect from the purpose behind those activities by haphazardly performing out of habit, our lives feel empty.
 Even something as important as raising children feels meaningless when we overlook the purpose.

 Focusing on meaning gives texture and color to experience.
-Life has meaning when it means something.
+Life only has meaning when living means something.
 Fill your life with purposeful activities.
 This must include substantial relationships—human involvement.
 We don’t fare well alone.
 We need people.
 Human interaction is full of purpose and meaning.
 Some endeavors should focus on the future, creating security.
-We treasure survival.
-When actions secure future health and survival, we feel accomplishment.
+We treasure survival-oriented actions.
+When behaviors secure future health and survival, we feel accomplishment.
 Hobbies develop talents and skills that also provide enjoyment and engagement.

 Each day offers endless choices of meaningful activities.
-Focusing attention on the purpose, helps infuse the moment with purpose, and purpose increases joy. ~Troy Murphy
+Focusing attention on the purpose, helps infuse the moment with meaning, and having purpose increases joy.

 Please support Flourishing Life Society with a social media share or by visiting a link: